Professional edition active

 • If the coracoclavicular ligament is ruptured, usually surgical repair

 Many fractures are minimally displaced and can be treated with a sling for comfort for 4 to 6 weeks.
-Figure-of-eight braces are not recommended anymore; clinical outcomes have not been shown to be better than when using a simple sling (1), and a simple sling is often more comfortable.
+Figure-of-eight braces are not recommended; clinical outcomes have not been shown to be better than when using a simple sling (1), and a simple sling is often more comfortable.

 Usually, reduction is not necessary, even for greatly angulated fractures.

 However, if the skin is significantly tented (usually in class A fractures), immediate consultation with an orthopedic specialist may be needed.
-Usually, such fractures are still successfully managed with a sling, but if they are not treated promptly, the bone may pierce the skin, causing an open fracture.
+Usually, such fractures are still successfully managed with a sling, but sometimes may require open reduction with internal fixation (ORIF) if closed reduction does not reduce skin tenting.
+With significant skin tenting, the bone may pierce the skin, causing an open fracture.

 In class B type II fractures, the ruptured coracoclavicular ligament usually requires surgical repair by an orthopedic surgeon.
 For example, if patients have a distal clavicle fracture with superior displacement of the proximal fragment, they should be referred to an orthopedic surgeon for consideration of surgical repair of the coracoclavicular ligament.